Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-02.md

 </rxFroms:ReactiveContentPage>
 ```

-In `MyReactiveView.xaml.fs`  we just have to rename the type;
+In `MyReactiveView.xaml.fs`  we just have to rename the type, and inherit from `ReactiveContentPage`
 ```fsharp
 namespace Jon.FXamRx